swildeman/edudaq/README.md

 * Special "graph-mode" to format the output for live preview with Arduino IDE Serial Plotter.
 * Circular data buffer of up to 1200 samples to capture (part of) a signal _before_ the trigger (especially useful for fast signals).
 * Up to 6 Analog Input pins can be sampled "in parallel" through multiplexing (the Analog pins are sampled in quick succession with 1 ms between samples)
-* Output "raw" 10-bit ADC data, or apply a custom 1st or 2nd order calibration polynomial.
-* Special calibration mode for converting samples from a NTC thermistor to temperature readings.

 # Command overview